 Once you have confirmed your course units, you MUST check your choices against the rules for your programme.
 If you have not complied with the programme requirements, you must make the necessary changes.

 N.B.
-At the beginning of the second semester you will not be permitted to drop a course unit which you took in the first semester in favour of a second semester course unit, nor will you be permitted to opt out of a two-semester course unit at this stage.
+At the beginning of the second semester you will not be permitted to drop a course unit which you took in the first semester in favour of a second semester course unit, nor will you be permitted to opt out of a full year course unit at this stage.

 If you fail to register with us any changes to your choice of course units by the end of the two-week period at the beginning of each semester you will be registered for examinations in your original choice of course units.